Open Source — Apache-2.0

 Agent Auditor never writes, signs, or transmits anything.

-Does not issue or sign receipts.
-Use @peac/protocol for that.
+Does not issue or sign records.
+Use @peac/protocol for issuance.

 Does not send data anywhere.
 Inspection and verification happen locally.